DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 Start with the most important piece of information, so that users see it even if the subject line has been shortened.

-For example, if the email is about a candidate, put ((candidate_name)) as close to the start as possible.
+For example, if the email is about a candidate, put the candidate’s name as close to the start as possible.

-#### Good examples
+> #### Good examples
+>

-- Jennifer Walters submitted an application for English Literature
+> - Jennifer Walters submitted an application for English Literature
-- Jennifer Walters accepted your offer for English Literature
+> - Jennifer Walters accepted your offer for English Literature
+>

-#### Bad example
+> #### Bad examples
+>

-- Application received from Jennifer Walters for English Literature
+> - Application received from Jennifer Walters for English Literature
-- Offer accepted by Jennifer Walters for English Literature
+> - Offer accepted by Jennifer Walters for English Literature

 If it’s not possible to write concisely with the most important information at the start, you can use a dash as a separator.

-#### Good example
+> #### Good examples
+>

-- Safeguarding issues - Jennifer Walters submitted an application for English Literature
+> - Safeguarding issues - Jennifer Walters submitted an application for English Literature
-- Deadline approaching - Jennifer Walters submitted an application for English Literature
+> - Deadline approaching - Jennifer Walters submitted an application for English Literature
+>

-#### Bad example
+> #### Bad examples
+>

-- Jennifer Walters submitted an application for English Literature which contains safeguarding issues
+> - Jennifer Walters submitted an application for English Literature which contains safeguarding issues
-- You only have 20 days left to make a decision about Jennifer Walters’s application
+> - You only have 20 days left to make a decision about Jennifer Walters’s application

 Keep the subject line short.
 Give more detail in the opening line if necessary.

-#### Good example
+> #### Good examples
+>
+> - Gorse SCITT has set up organisation permissions

-- Jennifer Walters submitted an application for English Literature
+> - Jennifer Walters submitted an application for English Literature
+>

-#### Bad example
+> #### Bad examples
+>
+> - Gorse SCITT has set up organisation permissions for teacher training courses you work on with them

-- Jennifer Walters submitted an application for English Literature (XB55)
+> - Jennifer Walters submitted an application for English Literature (XB55)

 For now, we should end all subject lines with “- manage teacher training applications”.
 This is because we share a GOV&#8203;.&#8203;UK Notify account with other services, and our emails are sent from “Becoming a Teacher”.

 ### Greeting

-Start with “Dear ((first_name))”, for example “Dear Peter.
+Start with “Dear [first name]”, for example “Dear Peter”.

 ### Headings